Why Connect More Than One Battery To An RV?

 The Wrong Way To Parallel Connect 12 Volt Batteries

 This way of parallel connecting 12V RV batteries does technically work.
 You can see in the graphic below that the positive terminals are connected and the same with the negatives.

 The wrong part is the load wires that connect the batteries to the RV are both placed on the same battery.

 This puts most of the pressure on the first battery and the least amount of pressure on the battery last in line.

 If you parallel wire your RV batteries like this, the first batteries are going to wear out much faster than the other ones.

 You want the load to be evenly distributed so all the batteries are charging and discharging the same.

 The Best Way To Parallel Wire Multiple 12V Batteries

-Each wire running from each battery needs to be the same length otherwise you will be adding more resistance to one battery than others and the circuit will be unbalanced.
+Each wire running from each battery needs to be the same length, otherwise you will add more resistance to one battery than others and the circuit will be unbalanced.